 When I finally revealed the title of my book shortly before publication, I was surprised how many millennials picked up on it.
 I was told, I was 'on point.'
 It turns out, clout was already a thing for them.
 A ‘clout chaser’ is now part of their slang, as defined by the Urban Dictionary, as 'a person that only hangs with certain people or starts beef with people to gain popularity.
 “Don't mess with him, he a clout chaser."
 That entry was made a few months after I started writing so I was more ‘on point’ than I could have imagined but the helpful thing about that was that it reassured me I was on to something with the book and this blog.

-To stand out these days then is to have clout.
+To stand out and succeed these days then is to have clout.
 Influence on it's own isn't going to cut it.
 Knowing how to attract an audience is as important as knowing how to convince them when you get in front of them.